kailash-manasarovar/statement/docs/timeline/2024/october.md

 - She's been gaslighting me for a good while too; not listening to anything I say, pretending interest then blanking, telling me I should see a therapist...
 - I'm now certain she's fully involved in the conspiracy.
 - I tell her what I think.
-- She says, "no Katharine, I am your friend".
+- She says, "No Katharine, I am your friend".
-- I say, "no, you're involved aren't you Sandra?".
+- I say, "No, you're involved aren't you Sandra?".
 - "You work for the police."
 - "No, no, I don't work for the police", she says.
 - I don't know why she would deny that when her actual job is working for the police amongst other public services - at least that is what she told me - and she told me about situations in which she had to translate for Portuguese-speaking victims of crime at a police station in France.